c-zhong-ucl-ac-uk/realTRIPS/research.md

 London represents those cities in well-developed countries, and with relatively well-structured mobility datasets.
 The relevant case study is to model short-term and long-term changes on travel and location choices induced by transport disruptions and new developments.

 Shenzhen (related to SIMETRI project) represents these cities in newly developed countries with rich datasets but of varying quality.
-The relevant case study is to model mid-term changes in location choices induced by transport infrastructure development. <a href="/shenzhen.md">[read more...]</a>
+The relevant case study is to model mid-term changes in location choices induced by transport infrastructure development.

 Nairobi represents those cities in developing countries facing data poverty issues but needing formal urban planning urgently.
-An example application will be developed as mapping dynamic urban space for long-term strategic planning of natural hazard scenarios. <a href="/nairobi.md">[read more...]</a>
+An example application will be developed as mapping dynamic urban space for long-term strategic planning of natural hazard scenarios.

+<a href="/publication.md">[read more...]</a>

 ---
 More case studies will be added along with developing our project.